arsenetar/dupeguru/README.rst

 Whenever you have a problem, always double-check that you're running the correct python version.
 You'll probably have to tweak your $PATH.

-To setup a build machine under Ubuntu 12.04 and up, install those packages: python3-dev, python3-pyqt4, pyqt4-dev-tools, mercurial and then python3-setuptools.
+To setup a build machine under Ubuntu 12.04 and up, install those packages: python3-dev, python3-pyqt4, pyqt4-dev-tools, git and then python3-setuptools.
 Once you've done that, install pip with `easy_install`.
 Once you've done that, you can then perform "The easy way!" installation.

 Building dupeGuru
 =================